AdamBoley/The-Space-Marine-Legions/README.md

 I have taken pains to ensure that all images have either an aria-label or aria-labelledby attribute.
 Most images have been given an aria-labelledby attribute, since the images are present in both the full image gallery and the preview gallery, and hence the images in the preview gallery can use the description in the full image gallery.

 During development, I came across the alternative aria-describedby attribute, which appears to be intended for longer descriptions than aria-labelledby.
 However, the Code Institute course material I have covered so far has only mentioned aria-label and aria-labelledby, and I am aware that screen-readers and other assistive technologies place a higher priority on aria-labelledby over aria-label.
-I was unable to find anything related to the priority placed on aria-describedby, so I made the decision to stick with aria-labelledby, even though I am reasonably sure that the text in the main image galleries rises to the level of a descriptions.
+I was unable to find anything related to the priority placed on aria-describedby, so I made the decision to stick with aria-labelledby, though it is possible that the text in the main image galleries could reasonably be called a description.
 My mentor agreed with this decision.

 Those images that only exist in the preview gallery have been given an aria-label attribute, as it did not make sense to have image descriptions in the preview gallery when, in many cases, they would be duplicated in the full image gallery.